-HCC is a payment model created by Balanced Budget Act of 1997.
-Implemented by Center for Medicare and Medicaid Services in 2003, the payment model will identify the individual with chronic illness and assign them to a risk factor score.
+HCC is a payment model created by the Balanced Budget Act of 1997.
+Implemented by the Center for Medicare and Medicaid Services in 2003, the payment model will identify the individual with chronic illness and assign them to a risk factor score.
 This risk factor score gives CMS a specific plan out that channelizes the payment method for the risked beneficiaries enrolled.
 The payment model is different compared to the average amount for Medicare Beneficiaries.
-Such risk adjustments plans provide a rough data that CMS has to make appropriate and accurate payment enrollees with the difference in expected cost.
+Such risk adjustments plans provide rough data that CMS has to make appropriate and accurate payment enrollees with the difference in expected cost.

 In simple terms, Risk score will measure the individual beneficiary’s relative risk and Medicare uses them to adjust the payment for each beneficiary on expected expenditure.
 Using this CMS is able to standardize the base payment to plans based on the risk factor which directly correlates to a basic condition of payment.

-The individual health condition is identified via International Classification of Diseases- 10 (ICD-10).
+The individual health condition is identified via the International Classification of Diseases- 10 (ICD-10).
 The diagnosis is submitted by providers on incoming claims.
-There are more than 9000 ICD-10 codes that map to 79 HCC codes in risk adjustment model.
+There are more than 9000 ICD-10 codes that map to 79 HCC codes in the risk adjustment model.

 The proven success of HCCs in the prediction of resources used for Medicare Advantage enrollees, this could now further been implemented into determining the partial reimbursement for Accountable Care Organization (ACO) and Hospital Value-Based Purchasing (HVBP) program.
 Providers who admit outpatient have assumed the risk for outpatient documentation and coding.
 The risk factor score will let providers to accurately capture their patient’s health status they will receive the benefit will failing to do so will not.

 Risk Adjustment Affecting Payment